-The winner of the annual Omnidawn Fabulist Fiction Chapbook Competition wins a $1,000 prize, publication of the chapbook with a full color cover by Omnidawn, 100 free copies of the winning book, and extensive display advertising and publicity, including prominent display ads in Poets & Writers Magazine, Rain Taxi Review of Books and other publications.
-(Note that although Omnidawn has been conducting poetry contests since 2008, this is Omnidawn's first fiction contest.
-The guidelines for this fiction contest are very similar to the guidelines for Omnidawn's poetry contests.)
+The winner of the annual Omnidawn Fabulist Fiction Chapbook / Novelette Contest wins a $1,000 prize, publication of the perfect bound pocket series chapbook / novelette with a full color cover by Omnidawn, 100 free copies of the winning chapbook / novelette, and extensive display advertising and publicity, including prominent display ads in Poets & Writers Magazine, Rain Taxi Review of Books and other publications.
+(Note that the guidelines for this fiction contest are very similar to the guidelines for Omnidawn's poetry contests.)

-All the essential information for the current chapbook contest is contained in the above three paragraphs.
+All the essential information for the chapbook contest is contained in the above Guidelines.

 OR, if you want to skip the additional details and go directly to concise submission procedures, you can either: